-Often I hear many traders talk about making gains on certain trades in net profit terms such as "I made $10,000 on a swing long trade on XYZ." or they also will say "Made 5% on XYZ for a day trade."
-The biggest problem is that average traders lack or do not understand the importance of analyzing performance metrics for your system or means of trading.
+Often I hear many traders talk about making gains on certain trades in net profit terms such as "I made $10,000 on a swing long trade on XYZ." they also will say "Made 5% on XYZ for a day trade."
+The biggest problem is that average traders need to understand the importance of analyzing performance metrics for their system or means of trading.
 In Quantitative Systematic trading, the risk and performance metrics are the most important analysis of your process.
-Over the years there has been a range of conflicting opinions on what is most important, I happen to believe the three most important metrics are P-Fac, Win-Ratio & Maximum Draw Down, but for now, we will focus on the importance of the Win-Ratio.
+Over the years there has been a range of conflicting opinions on what is most important, the three most important metrics are P-Fac, Win-Ratio & Maximum Draw Down, but for now, we will focus on the importance of the Win-Ratio.

 The Win-Ratio calculation: